nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 Inside the IWCTL utility, type ```device list```.
 This will show your Wi-Fi compatible devices.
 In my case, mine is named ```wlan0```.

 Perform a network scan, by typing ```station wlan0 scan```.
 After this, to check all the available networks, use ```station wlan0 get-networks```.
 Make sure your network is on this list.

-If your network uses WPA or WPA2, to connect to it, just type ```station wlan0 connect "<network name>" psk```.
+If your network uses WPA or WPA2 (password, not Enterprise authentication), to connect to it, just type ```station wlan0 connect "<network name>" psk```.
 It then will ask you for a password, and that should be it.

 Use ```quit``` to exit the utility and perform a ping (for example ```ping 8.8.8.8```), to check if you have network access.
 Ping should run indefinitely, and not show errors like "Network is unreachable".
 To quit ping, use the **CTRL+C** combination.